SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 ### Options considered

-#### Internet Access
+#### Public IP Address Allocation

 For public clouds, external access generally means access to (and from) the internet, with allocation of public IP addresses.
-Providing a standardized approach for internet access is the main motivation for this standard.
+Providing a standardized approach for the allocation of public IP addresses is the main motivation for this standard.

 However, the SCS Standards are intended to be applicable not just to public clouds, but also to private or even air-gaped cloud environments.
-One way to reconcile these requirements would be to mandate internet access, but limit the scope of this standard to only cover public clouds.
+One way to reconcile these requirements would be to find a common basis between public and private clouds, and then build the standard around that, scoping individual rules where necessary.

-However, private clouds may also profit from a standardized approach to external access, even when external in this context may be a private network or VPN of an organization.
+However, private and public clouds may have quite different requirements.
-Even air-gaped environments may have use for standardized provider networks, e.g. to provide local network-based services such as NTP.
+Public IPv4 addresses, for example, are sparse and expensive, so having tight quotas and support for NAT makes a lot of sense in a public cloud, but may be completely unnecessary in a private environment without public IPs.
-So, rather than scope all requirements to a specific type of cloud environment, this standard will scope individual requirements where necessary.
+So, rather than trying to find common ground between the networking requirements of all SCS clouds, the requirements of this standard will be scoped to only apply to cloud environment that support the allocation of public IP addresses.

 #### IPv6